ufs-community/uwtools/docs/sections/user_guide/uw_yaml/field_table_yaml.rst

              "units",        "kg/kg"
              "profile_type", "fixed", "surface_value=3.e-6" /

-Entries can be manage in YAML with the form:
+Entries can be represented in YAML with the form:

 .. code-block:: text